JananyaPS/Data-Systems-Engineering/spark-spatial-analytics/README.md

 ## Notes
-This project emphasizes distributed query processing patterns such as joins, filters, and UDF evaluation—key building blocks for scalable geospatial analytics.
+This project emphasizes distributed query processing patterns such as joins, filters, and UDF evaluation, key building blocks for scalable geospatial analytics.